 Stormwater is a term used to describe water that originates during precipitation events.
 Stormwater that does not soak into the ground becomes surface runoff which flows into waterways either directly or indirectly through stormwater pipes and outlets.
 All stormwater ends up untreated in your local waterway.

 Storm Water Operations is responsible for maintenance, daily functions and management of Norfolk's stormwater systems.

 - BMP Maintenance: The Division maintains stormwater best management practices (BMPs) such as wet ponds, dry ponds, infiltration trenches, etc. on properties that drain water from City right-of-ways.
 Maintenance includes cleaning and repairing structures, cutting vegetation, dredging, etc.

 - Ditch Maintenance: The Division maintains non-tidal city-owned roadside and off-road ditches, in the City right-of-way, by ensuring the flow line is clear by removing trash and overgrown vegetation.
-Ditches may also need to be regraded to ensure proper drainage.
-The Division further utilizes the Sheriff's Work Force to perform routine preventative maintenance on designated ditches throughout the City.
+Ditches may periodically be regraded to ensure proper drainage.
+Property owners, whose property drains to private ditches, are responsible for their maintenance.

 - Grocery Cart Collection: The Division is responsible for removing abandoned shopping carts throughout the city.

-- Flood Gate Maintenance and Operations: The floodwall downtown is 1644 ft long with the gates opened and 1801 feet long with the gates closed.
-This gate works in conjunction with one of our pump stations to protect Norfolk's downtown area from tidal and precipitation events.
+- Floodwall/Gate Maintenance and Operations: The downtown floodwall is 1644 ft. long with the gates opened and 1801 feet long with the gates closed.
+The five gates work in conjunction with one of our pump stations to protect Norfolk's downtown area from tidal and precipitation events.